 “I guess so.”
 She pushed open the office door and led the way inside.

 The Office of the Grand Philosopher was cramped and windowless, the air thick with stagnation.
 Nadia muttered, “Ha’iru,” to light the globes at the corners of the room, which revealed a furnished space overflowing with bookshelves and diagrams.
 Jules might have described it as “lived-in,” if it weren’t for the fact that literally everything was covered in a half-inch of dust.

 “Has nobody been in here since Philosopher Lockwood disappeared?”

 “Nope,” said Nadia.
 “High Councillor ordered it locked up, except when Enforcement needed in to do things related to the missing persons investigation.
 I guess he was really hoping Philosopher Lockwood was gonna come back.”

 “Must’ve driven Hunter nuts.”
 Jules took a slow turn around the room.
 Across from the broad mahogany desk, squarely aligned with the chair, loomed a small shrine to the Adam Kadmon—the conceptual Primordial Man; prima materia personified, genderless and limitless.
 Jules admired the bas-relief icon that hung on the wall above the altar, its four limbs spread in a posture of bold surrender.

 “He was a spiritualist, huh,” he said to Nadia.
 “Philosopher Lockwood.”

 “Yeah, he was big on cultivating Secret Fire, in-lab meditation, Eastern alchemy-type stuff.”

 “Eastern alchemy?”
 Jules perked up.
 “My research that led to the development of combat alchemy owes a lot to the Eastern masters and their teachings on physical self-perfection.”
-He surveyed the contents of the shelves and, sure enough, was pleased to find more than a few tomes on alchemy of the Far East.
+He surveyed the contents of the shelves and, sure enough, was pleased to find more than a few tomes on alchemy of East Asia.
 “Awesome,” he whispered, fingering the spine of an annotated copy of the Huangdi Yinfujing.
 “Hunter really didn’t take after his dad at all, did he?
 He’s a hardcore materialist.”